 - Sand the fairing material to blend with the surrounding contour.
 Begin with 50-grit sandpaper if you have a lot of fairing material to remove.
 Use 80-grit paper on the appropriate sanding block when you are close to the final contour.
 CAUTION!
 Don’t forget your dust mask.
 Remove the sanding dust and fill any remaining voids following the same procedure.

-- Apply several coats of resin/hardener to the area with a disposable brush or roller after you are satisfied with the fairness.
-Allow the final coat to cure thoroughly before final sanding and finishing.
+- Apply several coats of epoxy resin/hardener to the area with a disposable brush or roller after you are satisfied with the fairness.
+Allow the final epoxy coat to cure thoroughly before final sanding and finishing.